-Brent Gudenkauf1, Marianna Cardenas-Fernandez2, Carlos Felipe Matute-Martinez, MD3, Thomas Javier Martinez, MD2, Gaurav Rajashekar, MD3 tissue specimen, culture of the peritoneal fluid obtained by paracentesis and positive serologic testing for
+Brent Gudenkauf, Marianna Cardenas-Fernandez, Carlos Felipe Matute-Martinez, MD, Thomas Javier Martinez, MD, Gaurav Rajashekar, MD

-1School of Medicine, TTUHSC-PB, 2Department of Family Medicine, TTUHSC-PB, 3Department of Internal Medicine, TTUHSC-PB
+School of Medicine, TTUHSC-PB, Department of Family Medicine, TTUHSC-PB, Department of Internal Medicine, TTUHSC-PB

 Background: Microscopic polyangiitis is inflammation of the small vessels.
 Annual incidence of MPA is 3.6 cases per million persons.
 P-ANCA vasculitis has various modalities of treatment with several different combinations.
 There is plasmapheresis used in an acute setting with corticosteroids.
 Then there is immunosuppressants such as cyclophosphamide or mycophenolate mofetil.
 The newer agents/monoclonal antibodies such as rituximab have been used in combination with apheresis.
 But the question to choose becomes even harder when the patient's religious beliefs become contraindications to use a particular modality.